kxz/omnipresence/docs/plugins.rst

 .. _command-replies:

 * A byte or Unicode string.
-  Long strings are broken into chunks of up to :py:data:`.CHUNK_LENGTH` bytes and treated as a sequence.
+  Long strings are broken into chunks of up to `.CHUNK_LENGTH` bytes and treated as a sequence.

 * A sequence of strings.
-  Any reply strings containing more than :py:data:`.MAX_REPLY_LENGTH` bytes are truncated on display.
+  Any reply strings containing more than `.MAX_REPLY_LENGTH` bytes are truncated on display.

-* An iterator yielding either strings or :py:class:`Deferred` objects that yield strings.
+* An iterator yielding either strings or `~twisted.internet.defer.Deferred` objects that yield strings.
   Long reply strings are truncated as with sequence replies.

-* A :py:class:`Deferred` object yielding any of the above.
+* A `~twisted.internet.defer.Deferred` object yielding any of the above.

-In all cases, the first reply is immediately shown to the target user, and any remaining replies are placed in a buffer for later retrieval using the :py:mod:`.more <.plugins.more>` command.
+In all cases, the first reply is immediately shown to the target user, and any remaining replies are placed in a buffer for later retrieval using the `.more <.plugins.more>` command.
 Newlines inside replies are displayed as a slash surrounded by spaces.

 The following example plugin implements an infinite counter::